 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from negligent recruitment services - inadequate reference checking, misrepresentation of candidate qualifications, failure to verify credentials, or breaches of the recruitment process.
-When a placed candidate causes loss to a client due to the agency's negligence, PI insurance responds. $500K - $5M
+Professional Indemnity Essential Covers claims arising from negligent recruitment services - inadequate reference checking, misrepresentation of candidate qualifications, failure to verify credentials, or errors in the screening process.
+When a placed candidate causes loss to a client because of the agency's negligence, PI insurance responds. $500K - $5M

-Public Liability Essential Covers injury to third parties or damage to property in connection with your business.
-Relevant for agencies that host candidate interviews, assessment centres, or client meetings at their premises.
-Temporary staffing agencies may also face public liability claims related to placed workers. $1M - $5M
+Public Liability Essential Covers injury to third parties or damage to property connected to your business.
+Relevant for agencies that host candidate interviews, assessment centres or client meetings.
+Labour hire firms may also face public liability claims relating to placed workers. $5M - $20M

-Cyber Liability Essential Covers costs from data breaches, ransomware attacks, and privacy violations.
-Recruitment agencies hold extensive personal data - CVs, identification documents, reference reports, salary details, and background check results.
-A data breach affecting candidate records can trigger Privacy Act obligations and significant costs. $250K - $2M
+Cyber Liability Essential Covers costs from data breaches, ransomware attacks and privacy violations.
+Recruitment agencies hold large volumes of personal data - CVs, identification documents, reference reports and salary details.
+A breach affecting candidate records can trigger notification obligations under the Privacy Act and substantial remediation costs. $250K - $2M

-Management Liability Essential Covers directors and managers for claims relating to management decisions - employment disputes with your own staff, wrongful termination, discrimination claims, or commission disputes with consultants.
+Management Liability Essential Covers directors and managers for management-level claims - employment disputes with your own staff, wrongful termination, discrimination allegations or commission disputes with consultants.
 Recruitment agencies face heightened employment-related risk given the nature of their business. $500K - $2M

-Statutory Liability Essential Covers fines and legal defence costs if you're prosecuted under Australian statutes including the Employment Relations Act, Privacy Act 2020, Human Rights Act, or Immigration Act.
-Recruitment agencies have extensive legal compliance obligations. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under Australian statutes including the Fair Work Act 2009, Privacy Act 1988, anti-discrimination legislation or state labour hire licensing laws.
+Recruitment agencies have extensive compliance obligations. $500K - $1M

-Business Interruption Recommended Replaces lost income if your agency is unable to operate due to an insured event - fire, natural disaster, or major IT failure.
-Recruitment is relationship-driven and time-sensitive; an inability to process placements can result in immediate revenue loss.
+Business Interruption Recommended Replaces lost income if your agency cannot operate because of an insured event - fire, natural disaster or major IT failure.
+Recruitment is time-sensitive; an inability to process placements results in immediate revenue loss.
 12 months revenue

 Disclaimer: Cover types and limits shown are general guidance based on typical recruitment agency needs.
-Your specific requirements depend on your agency size, services offered (permanent vs temporary staffing), industry sectors, and risk profile.
+Your specific requirements depend on agency size, services offered (permanent versus temporary staffing), industry sectors and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Recruitment Agencies

-These Australian business insurance providers offer policies suited to recruitment businesses.
+These Australian insurers offer policies suited to recruitment businesses.

 BizCover